SASSA Grant Payments Dates 2026-Old Person, Disability Grant, Child Grant, R3,070 Grant

 Careful planning makes the grant last longer and reduces financial stress.

 The R3070 Disability Grant provides essential support for South Africans living with disabilities.
-With the November payment date confirmed for Wednesday, November 5, 2025, beneficiaries should prepare to collect their grants using their preferred method.
 Always ensure your details are current with SASSA, practice safety when collecting payments, and report any issues promptly.

 Remember, SASSA services are free.
 Never pay anyone claiming they can expedite your application or increase your grant amount.
 Stay informed through official SASSA channels and protect your personal information at all times.